piscolomo/ate/README.md

 % end
 ```

-As this is ruby code, you can comment as you has always done
+As this is ruby code, you can comment as you has always done.

 ```
 % # I'm a comment.